simon437/tagesschau/README.md

-#Tagesschau Downloader
+## Tagesschau Downloader

-This open source project provides a simple way to download and play the latest Tagesschau broadcast on your local media player, via a command-line interface (CLI).
+This open source tool provides a simple way to download and play the latest Tagesschau broadcast on your local media player, via a command-line interface (CLI).